disco-king/push-swap/README.md

 # push-swap

-functional version of five elements sort in five_elems/
+functional version of five elements sorting algorithm in five_elems/

-an attempt a at a different algorythm in sort_stack/, but with poor results
+an attempt a at a different algorithm in sort_stack/, but with poor results

 a python script in root directory, can be used to provide a series of ints in bash, i.e.: